Metallic bond Definition

 The shiny luster of metals is due to the existence of misplaced mobile electrons.
 When the light falls on the surface, the loosely held electrons absorb the light photons.
 They jump towards the excited state by oscillating at a frequency similar to that of the incident light.
 The oscillating electrons quickly return to the lower levels of energy by liberating energy and become a source of light radiation.

 The electrical conductivity is due to the presence of mobile electrons.
 When a potential difference is developed across the metal sheets, the free electrons start moving towards the positive electrode, and the electrons traveling from the negative electrode replace these electrons.
-Hence, the metallic sheet exhibits the flow of electrons from negative to the positive electrode.
+Hence, the metallic sheet exhibits the flow of electrons from the negative to the positive electrode.

 - The kinetic energy of the electrons in the region where it is heated increases.
 The reason being the energetic electrons that travel rapidly towards the cooler region and transfer their kinetic energy by colliding with other electrons.
 Hence, the heat moves from hotter to a cooler place in metals.